luisligunas/100-Days-of-Code/README.md

 I still don't know how I'm going to format this repository, but I will be adjusting the file structure and all READMEs as I go.
 I plan to list down the relevant links (and perhaps personal journal entries) for each day.
 And I may also have links to other repositories as I go through this challenge.

+Daily entries may be viewed in the READMEs in their respective folders.

 That's all for now.
 Let's see what these next 100 days bring. *Onward and upward.*